 An awesome e-book from Kiersten at Oh My Veggies.
 There is so much great information in this book and again is written in a way that you can understand and implement the strategies on your own.
 It often feels like information on how to make money from your blog is hard to come by and I love that Kiersten shares so much here.

 The Genesis Framework is what I currently use on Cookie Monster Cooking.
 The framework is flexible, search engine optimized (SEO), and quite frankly much much easier to use than what I was using previously.
-I use the Genesis Framework along with a Child Theme that was custom designed by Shay Bocks.
-She is amazing and I would highly highly recommend her.
+I use the Genesis Framework along with the Foodie Pro Theme that was customized and installed for me by Grits Design.

 Are you backing up your blog?
 Seriously, you need to back it up.
 Could you imagine if all your hard work just vanished (I learned that the hard way with one of my computers in college)?
 I love using Vaultpress for this – you get peace of mind knowing that if something happens you can easily restore your blog (and hard work).